Bundle fixed price

-With a fixed-price bundle, you can group specific products together and sell them as a single unit at a set price, regardless of the individual item prices.
+With a fixed-price bundle, you can group specific products together and sell them as a single unit at a set price, regardless of the individual item prices.&#x20;

 For example, you can offer a gift set for $50 that includes multiple products, a starter kit at a reduced bundle rate, or a seasonal box with pre-selected items.
 Fixed-price bundles are useful for simplifying the buying experience and promoting curated product collections.

-1. From the Function Junction dashboard, click Create a function.
+1. From the Function Junction dashboard, click **Create new campaign**.

 1. Under **Final price of the bundle**, enter the price customers will pay for the bundle.